sleepyzardo/PoketwoCaptchaSolver/README.md

 > [!WARNING]
 > - **Unauthorized Use:** Using the software without a valid license is a violation of the license agreement and may lead to Revoking of the license.
 Ensure that you comply with the terms of the license to avoid any potential legal issues.

+### Pricing

+This software is currently available under a paid license.
+Pricing details and subscription options can be obtained by contacting our sales team directly.

+For information on pricing tiers, licenses, or custom solutions, please reach out to us at @sleepyzardo or @dependential on discord.

+### Current Pricing Tiers

+- **Basic Plan**: Includes a monthly license key and 24/7 support.
+- **Standard Plan**: Includes a lifetime license key and 24/7 support.
+- **Premium Plan**: Includes a lifetime source code access with priority support and custom code requests.

+Please note that pricing may vary based on specific requirements and usage.
+Contact us for a detailed quote and to discuss your needs.

 ### License Agreement